Abboskhan01/JEP-blog-site/README.md

 # Blog-site
- The site is written in the python django framework and it is a blog site.
+The project is a website for blogs.